Contact

 Medaljen Litteris et Artibus, till vänster åtsida och till höger frånsida.
 Foto: Jonas Borg/Kungl.
 Hovstaterna

-The Medal Litteris et Artibus, left obverse and right reverse.
+The Medal Litteris et Artibus, front to the left and back to the right.
 Photo: Jonas Borg/Kungl.
 Hovstaterna

 The Medal Litteris et Artibus was instituted in 1853 by Crown Prince Carl (XV).
-‘Litteris et Artibus’ is Latin for ‘for Literature and Art’.
-The medal is awarded in recognition of outstanding artistic contributions, mainly within the fields of music, theatrical performance and literature.
+‘Litteris et Artibus’ is Latin, meaning ‘for Literature and Art’.
+The medal is conferred in recognition of outstanding artistic achievements, chiefly in the fields of music, performing arts and literature.

-The medal is usually awarded on the Karl name day (January 28 ) and on the Gustav name day (June 6).
+The medal is usually conferred on the name day of Karl (28 January ) and on the name day of Gustav (6 June).

-The medal is awarded in gold (gold-plated silver) in 8th size, and is worn on the chest on a royal blue ribbon (in special cases, it has been awarded in the riband of the Order of the Seraphim).
+The medal is conferred in gold (gilded silver) in the eighth size, and is worn on the chest on a royal blue ribbon (in special cases, it has also been conferred on the ribbon of the Order of the Seraphim).

-On the obverse (front) of the medal is the reigning monarch’s bust portrait, and on the reverse (back) is the inscription Litteris et Artibus surrounded by an open laurel wreath (see image above).
+On the front of the medal is the reigning monarch’s bust portrait, and on the back is the inscription Litteris et Artibus surrounded by an open laurel wreath (see image above).

 Medaljen Litteris et Artibus, detalj som visar namn och årtal för medaljmottagare på medaljens rand.
 Foto: Jonas Borg/Kungl.
 Hovstaterna

-The Medal Litteris et Artibus, detail showing name and year of recipient on the rim of the medal.
+The Medal Litteris et Artibus, detail showing the recipient’s name and year of conferral on the rim.
 Photo: Jonas Borg/Kungl.
 Hovstaterna